zzk0/models/nlp/text-classification/README.md

 BERT models need tokenize the sentence, there are two places we can put the tokenizer.

 First, deploy the tokenizer on the server.
 Advantages: a unified API, client just need to post sentence.
 Disadvantags: increase server load.
+Raw data may be larger, so the data transfer would take longer.

 Second, deploy the tokenizer on the client side.
 Advantags: Make full use of client devices to preprocess.
 Disadvantags: client need know how to preprocess or server-side developers need provide different language sdk.
 The inference may be slower if client device has poor performance.
+The client device may not meet the software conditions needed by the preprocess procedure.